News of Friends of Grasslands

 Additional assistance for Blue Gum point

 Great news!
-As reported on in our last issue, FOG has been awarded an environment grant of $20,856 for work at Blue Gum Point to extend the restoration of flora and fauna habitat from adjoining land at Gurubang Dhaura – Stirling Park.
+As reported on in our last issue, FOG has been awarded an environment grant of $20,856 for work at Blue Gum Point to extend the restoration of flora and fauna habitat from adjoining land at Gurubung Dhaura – Stirling Park.
 The ACT NRM Team has now arranged for some additional tree removal resources for the project.
 This is a great example of how our projects increasingly attract additional resources.
 Maybe this is a silver lining of Covid 19 following the ACT government Covid 19 funding more resources for landcare activity.

 Bredbo Grassland Conversion - ALG to Native Grasses Project